William Darell (British Army officer)

-Birth and education
+Early life

 Darell was born in Earley, the second son of Sir Lionel Darell, 5th Baronet.
 The Darell family derived its fortune from service in the East India Company in the late eighteenth century.
 Darell was educated at Eton College and went on to Royal Military Academy Sandhurst where in a brilliant career he won the Sword of Honour.

-Military career
+Career

 Darell was commissioned into the Coldstream Guards as a second lieutenant on 8 September 1897, and promoted to lieutenant on 18 January 1899.
 He served in South Africa through the Second Boer War 1899–1902; where he took part in operations in the Orange Free State (April to May 1900), the Transvaal (May to June 1900, July to November 1900) and Cape Colony; and was present at several major battles, including at Belmont, Enslin and Modder River (November 1899), Magersfontein (December 1899), Poplar Grove and Driefontein (March 1900), Vet River, Zand River, Johannesburg, Pretoria and Diamond Hill (June 1900), Bergendal and Komatipoort (August 1900).
 From July 1901 he was signaling officer to a Mobile column.
 Following the end of the war, he return to the United Kingdom in August 1902.

 Darell entered the Staff College in 1913 and on the outbreak of World War I in August 1914 was posted as a major to Southampton, where as deputy assistant adjutant-general he helped to execute the deployment of the BEF to France.
 When he went to war it was as deputy adjutant and quartermaster general of 7th Division and he was promoted assistant adjutant and quartermaster general of 3rd Division on 3 July 1915.
 He was awarded the DSO in 1915.
 His final promotion was to DA&QMG of IV Corps on 24 December 1916 when he succeeded W. L. White, who was twenty-two years his senior.
 Darell held the post for the rest of the war.
 He was mentioned in despatches in 1917 Darell remained in the army after the war becoming Colonel on 1 October 1920, with seniority from 1 January 1919.
 He was Deputy Director of Mobilisation and Recruiting at the War Office in 1920 and Assistant Adjutant-General, War Office, in 1921.
 After commanding 1st Battalion Irish Guards from 1924 to 1928, he retired from the Army in 1929.